sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/routing-algorithms.md

 ## Algorithm Used with Routing Table

+Routers use internal `routing tables` to determine the next hop for incoming packets.

-The following steps are used by the router to forward packets.
+The following steps are used by the router to decide where to forward packets.

 ### 1. Check Direct Routing

-Determine if this packet is destined for a directly connected network.
+First the router determines if this packet is destined for a directly connected network.

-To perform this check, the router performs a cross check and computes the
+To perform this check, the router computes the

-Bitwise AND between the interface address and the interface netmask,
+Bitwise AND between each interfaces address and the interfaces netmask.

+Then it performs a

-Bitwise AND between the destination address and the interface netmask.
+Bitwise AND between the packet's destination address and the interface netmask.

 If the two outcomes coincide, direct forwarding is performed on that interface.